VyacheslavGarshin/NaiveMq/README.md

 | Persistent message without confirmation  |  2.700    | 10.000**  |              |              |                 |                 |
 | Persistent message with confirmation     |  1.900    |  1.000    |              |              |                 |                 |

-\* RabbitMq .NET Client eats up memory and crashes, so the test is stable for about a minute.
+\* RabbitMq .NET Client eats up all memory, so the test is stable for about a minute.

 \*\* Same as * but disk I/O is low, not sure it's durable after all.